noahehall/theBookOfNoah/web_technologies/core/css/_css.md

     - determine the mood of your site to guide the development of a color pallete
     - find your main color
       - saturation (color intensity)
+        - the strength/weakness of a color

-      - brightness (how close to white or black)
+      - brightness|value (how close to white or black)
         - darker moods = darker colors
-      - hue (what most people think of as color)
+      - hue (color, like blue or red)
         - the hue of a color is what gives it meaning
         - most people associate hues with ideas (see link)
+      - chroma (how pure a color is)
+        - lack of whitie, black or gray added to it
+      - tone
+        - creaated by adding gray toa  pure hue
+      - shade
+        - created by adding black to a pure hue
+      - tint
+        - created by adding white to a hue

     - add 2/3 supporting colors
       - add additional supporting colors as needed
       - changing the tint (mixing with white) and shade (mixing with black)